On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Setting the Stage and Main Ideas

 where $t_{\text{c}} = 7.58995\ldots$.
 For local $\BP^2$ this growth is illustrated in the leftmost plot of figure~\ref{fig:sampleGWlocalP2}, at fixed genus $g=30$.
 For very large degree $d$, the plotted curve must tend to a straight line of slope $|t_{\text{c}}|$.
 On the other hand, for the family of local curves $X_p = \CO(p-2)\oplus\CO(-p)\to \BP^1$ ($p\geq 3$) the critical exponent is instead $\gamma = -1/2$ \cite{cgmps06}, implying a distinct universality class and we shall discuss this example later in section~\ref{sec:curve}.

 As mentioned earlier, the radius of convergence $Q_{\text{c}}$ signals a singularity of the (free energy) generating function.
-This is the conifold point \cite{gv95}, the point in moduli space where the A-model geometric interpretation breaks down, with a phase transition taking place from the large-radius (geometric) phase to a non-geometric phase.
-Near this singularity,
+Such critical points correspond to the points in moduli space where the A-model geometric interpretation breaks down, with a phase transition taking place from the large-radius (geometric) phase to a non-geometric phase.
+Near such a singularity,

 Nearby $Q_{\text{c}}$ all geometries within the same universality class will resemble each other, which implies that the coefficients $c_g$ are universal.
 For example, for $\gamma=0$ there is a double-scaling limit